Joan-Kariuki/hello-world/README.md

 # hello-world
 First repo
-I am a software engineering newbie, but not for long
+Hey, I am a software engineering newbie, but not for long.
+So far, I haven't really fallen in love with any server-side language.